eclipse-che/che-docs/src/main/_docs/use-che-as-an-ide/ide-projects.md

 Projects are combinations of modules, folders and files.
 Projects can be mapped 1:1 to a source code repository.
 If a project is given a type, then {{ site.product_mini_name }} will active plug-ins related to that type.
 For example, projects with the maven project type will automatically get the Java plug-in, which provides a variety of intellisense for Java projects.

-## Manage Projects
-1. User is able to manage projects by using the dashboard or the IDE.
-User can add, edit and remove projects.
-2. Projects can be deleted from a workspace, only when the workspace is running.
-In other case they will be in read-only mode.

 # Modules
 A module is a portion of a project that can have sets of commands run against it where the sub-directory is treated as the root working directory.
 Modules make it possible to organize a single repository into multiple, independently buildable and runnable units.
 To create a module, right click on a folder in the IDE explorer tree and select `Create Module`.
 You can then execute commands directly against this module.